Recording Connection student Jordan Robertson: burgeoning music producer

 “[It] was an orchestral-type piece,” says Jordan, “and he noticed the panning of the cellos and instruments.
 He recommended how I should pan those particular instruments…“[I was also] using too many stereo tracks on one project, like when you played my mix back in mono, most of my instrumentation was gone…I didn’t even know about that at the time.”

-Jordan and his mentor hit it off well, and Jordan even stayed on after his bachelor’s equivalent apprenticeship to do the master’s program with Devon.
+Jordan and his mentor hit it off well, and Jordan even stayed on after his initial apprenticeship (externship) to do the master’s program with Devon.
 “The master’s program is excellent,” he says. “[It’s] focusing more on the fundamentals skills you learned in the bachelors program, but focusing more on the mixing-recording-mastering side.”

 From there, Jordan began building his career as a producer, not only putting his new skills to use but also thinking creatively, like an entrepreneur.
 Current projects on the burner include working with Baton Rouge funk band The Easy, Christian hip-hop artist Rock, and a collaboration with a Brazilian producer on some reggaeton tracks.
 Additionally, Jordan has launched his own website, Fiya Records Productions, where clients can upload their tracks directly to be mixed.